Nish-19/Nish-19.github.io/_posts/2019-12-26-Computer Science.md

 ![image](https://user-images.githubusercontent.com/41947720/71483357-77fe1100-282d-11ea-834e-36605ee2d247.png)

 Perhaps the most easiest to start with.
 It serves as an entry point to most people.
+Having said that, it also becomes the most challenging as one matures in it.

 Ever played a sport?
 Then you know how it feels to perform in time restrained conditions, with an array of rules to keep in mind.